DaveMielke/NBP/b2g/ui/b2g-ui-guide.rst

 character selection is cleared.

 The Up key moves the cursor to the same column of the previous line.
-If the previous line is too short then the cursor is also moved to the left as needed.
+If the previous line is too short then the cursor is also moved leftward to just after its last character.
 If characters are selected then the cursor is moved to just above the first selected character, and the character selection is cleared.

 The Down key moves the cursor to the same column of the next line.
-If the next line is too short then the cursor is also moved to the left as needed.
+If the next line is too short then the cursor is also moved leftward to just after its last character.
 If characters are selected then the cursor is moved to just below the last selected character, and the character selection is cleared.

-Pressing a cursor key brings the cursor to that character.
+Pressing a cursor routing key brings the cursor to that character.
 If characters were selected then the character selection is cleared.

-Pressing a cursor key in combination with the Backward key sets the first selected character, and pressing a cursor key in combination with the Forward key sets the last selected character.
+Pressing a cursor routing key in combination with the Backward key sets the first selected character, and pressing a cursor routing key in combination with the Forward key sets the last selected character.
 If either of these actions is performed while characters are already selected then the start or end of the selection is readjusted as requested.
 The sequence of selected characters may:

 * Span multiple lines.
 * Begin anywhere on its first line.
 * End anywhere on its last line.

-Pressing a cursor key in combination with the Space key scrolls the braille display to the right such that the visible portion of the current line begins with that character.
+Pressing a cursor routing key in combination with the Space key scrolls the braille display to the right such that the visible portion of the current line begins with that character.

 Legacy Key Combinations